 Never run from any bear.
 During a close encounter, speak to the bear in a calm voice and back away from the bear until it resumes normal activities like resting, traveling, or feeding.
 Bears may not recognize children as humans due to their small size.
 Children should be supervised and under the control of an adult at all times, and should not be allowed to run free.

 National Park Service rangers may direct you at any time.
 There are occasional exceptions to the wildlife distance regulations, and rangers will inform you of these circumstances.
-The floating bridge across Brooks River is not a safe wildlife viewing platform.
-The bridge will be closed when bears are within 50 yards of it or trail leading to the bridge.
-Walk quickly across the bridge to minimize your chances of encountering a delay or not reaching your destination.
+Bears frequently pass beneath the new bridge over Brooks River.
+When bears are nearby, rangers will ask you to keep walking across the main span and to only stop at the designated viewing areas.
+Access to the bridge may be closed when bears are within 50 yards of the trail on either end.

 To prevent bears from associating people with food, all food items must be secured within the designated food caches at the Brooks Camp Visitor Center, in the campground, or at the Lake Brooks Picnic Area.
 Food can only be consumed inside buildings or at the designated picnic areas.
 Outside of these designated areas, you cannot possess any food (even gum and candy) or beverages other than plain water.
 Dispose of all garbage inside of buildings.
 Please ask a park ranger about food storage regulations if you are traveling outside of Brooks Camp.